visualengineers/sci-knowledge-base/README.md

 ## Images

 You can upload the image into `assets > img` or reference external urls.
-To add a full-width banner image specify the source with "image: /path-to-image or external-url".
-The image will be inserted automatically at the top of a page (currently only best practices).
+To add a full-width banner image (for best practice or concept) specify the source with "image: /path-to-image or external-url".
+The image will be inserted automatically at the top of a page and used as preview image.

 ## Linking shortcodes